 After months of bickering with a landlord, Coy, owner of the nonprofit dog shelter Sabbath Memorial Dog Rescue, has been evicted from a Hialeah warehouse he used as a kennel for the past six years.

-The dispacement is due to a dispute between Coy and his landlord.
+The displacement is due to a dispute between Coy and his landlord.
 For now, the dogs are housed across the street in a temporary shelter.

 Why Coy and his pack are leaving isn’t all that important.
 What is important is his ability to care for the homeless creatures.